liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

-You should create a new OSGi component that implements `AssetEntryValidator`, and define for which models it will be applicable by using the `model.class.name` OSGi property.
+You should create a new OSGi component that implements `AssetEntryValidator`, and define for which models it will be applicable by using the `model.class.name` OSGi property or an asterisk if it applies to any model.

+If you were using the MinimalAssetEntryValidator, this functionality can still be added deploying the module asset-tags-validator.

 #### Why was this change made?

-The default asset entry validator ensured that all assets of a particular type honored required vocabulary restrictions .
-In general, this was incorrect, as there may be different models of the same type that require different validation (e.g. A D&M FileEntry vs an attachment); additionally, in the context of a modular application, it was very difficult to extend or modify this behaviour without introducing dependencies between the core and the modules that required custom validation logic.
+This change has been made as part of the modularization efforts to decouple the different parts of the portal.

 ---------------------------------------